skykery/stock-forecaster/README.md

 # stock-forecaster
-Forecast stock prices using yfinances, fbprophet, scrapy and fastAPI.
+Forecast stock prices using yfinance, fbprophet, scrapy and fastAPI.

 The stock list is scraped using a Scrapy spider and used as input options for the user.
 A user can choose an existing stock from the prefilled stock names and symbols.

-The fastAPI app will handle the input, get the stock history using yfinnance and do the necessary transformation for the fbprophet model input.
+The fastAPI app will handle the input, get the stock history using yfinance and do the necessary transformation for the fbprophet model input.
 A new model will be created using fbprophet and it will forecast a number of x values (5Y as default).

 Everything will be rendered using Jinja, Chartjs and picocss.